melisadindar/melisadindar.github.io/README.md

 ###

-<p align="left">🌱 Currently diving into Data Science with Python, Pandas, Numpy and Matplotlib.<br>📫 How to reach me melisadindarrr@gmail.com</p>
+<p align="left">🌱 Currently diving into Data Science with Python, Pandas, Numpy and Matplotlib.<br>📫 How to reach me: melisadindarrr@gmail.com</p>

 ###